 A: If the two of you are planning to room together, you will be allowed to go through Room Selection Day together, using the better of the two numbers.
 In this instance, you would be allowed to go through without your roommate, as long as he/she filled out a Proxy Form and gave you permission to do so.
 When you go through on Room Selection Day, you will need to have the Proxy Form, a Housing Contract signed by your roommate, and your roommate’s Room Selection Number in hand.

 Q: How do I sign-up for housing if I don't have a roommate?

-A: If you are having trouble identifying a roommate for the coming year, please visit with the Housing Office.
-We will be keeping a list of all students who are struggling to find a roommate and may be able to make suggestions about possible pairings.
+A: If you are having trouble identifying a roommate for the coming year, please visit with the Residence Life Office.
+We will be keeping a list of all students who have not yet identified a roommate and may be able to make suggestions about possible pairings.

 Q: What happens if there aren’t any rooms left when I go through on Room Selection Day?

 A: Don’t panic!
 We fully anticipate being able to house everyone who wants to be housed next year.
 Every year, we enter into the summer with a waiting list of current first-year students who haven’t been assigned a room.
 That is perfectly normal.
 And, usually, by mid-June to early July, we have housed everyone on our waiting list.
 Furthermore, we are usually even able to grant a majority of requests for specific locations.
 There is never a guarantee, of course, that you will get exactly what you want when we are able to offer you a space, but we try very hard to get as close as possible.

 Q: What if I don't get the kind of housing I wanted?